vulekamali/maintenance/operations/adding-modifying-information-on-the-site/bulk-uploading-department-specific-documents.md

 #### Adjusted Estimates of National Expenditure Vote Chapters

-We create a dataset per vote, and a resource for the PDF part of the AEPRE specific to the vote, and a second resource for the spreadsheet used to produce the tables in the PDF.

-* group: adjusted-budget-vote-documents
-* dataset\_id:
-  * Province code e.g. NW
-  * document type abbreviation i.e. AEPRE
-  * financial year e.g. 2018-19
-  * vote number e.g. Vote 1
-  * department name e.g. Office of the premier
-  * e.g. before sluggifying: _NW AEPRE 2018-19 - Vote 1 - Office of the Premier_
-  * e.g. the slug: `nw-aepre-2018-19-vote-1-office-of-the-premier`
-* dataset\_title: Similar to the pre-sluggified dataset\_id except the province in full e.g. _North West AEPRE 2018-19 - Vote 1 - Office of the Premier_
-* resource\_name: Same as dataset\_title
-* resource\_format: PDF for the chapter, XLS or XLSX for the spreadsheet used to produce the tables in the chapter.
-* resource\_url: The URL of the file on [http://treasury.gov.za/](http://treasury.gov.za/)

 We create a dataset per vote, and a resource for the PDF part of the AENE specific to the vote, and a second resource for the spreadsheet used to produce the tables in the PDF.

 * group: adjusted-budget-vote-documents